Emergency WASH Fund FAQs

 See more examples and information about how you can join the #WashAware Challenge in the document here.

 Is the Well Aware team physically visiting communities to help?

 No. Our Kenya team is unable to travel outside of Nairobi due to local lockdowns and curfews, and we don’t want to risk spreading COVID-19 to these vulnerable populations.
 This is why we are using the WellBeyond App to quickly deliver vital and the most up-to-date information to our partner communities.
 However, our Kenya-based Well Aware staff is “on-call” for real-time chat support with our communities as we deploy this tool and information.

 When and how will communities get this technology?

-Well Aware communities have already begun to receive access to the app starting the week of May 11th.
+Well Aware communities have already begun to receive access to the app starting in early June 2020.
 We are now launching a tiered rollout of the tool to ensure the Well Beyond team can rapidly accommodate improvements and updates needed for this brand new technology.
-We anticipate all of Well Aware’s partner communities will have received access to the app by June 15th.
 The data collection, technology upgrades, and remote chat support will then continue to be implemented and improved for as long as needed to ensure the most people possible in our partner communities receive this vital information.

 Are you currently implementing new water projects?
 If not, when will this begin again?

 Well Aware is not able to implement any new water projects at this time due to travel bans and a general concern for both the safety of our team and the communities with whom we partner.
 We will monitor the COVID-19 crisis closely in both the United States as well as East Africa and will resume our normal projects work once we know we are not putting our East Africa team, our U.S. team, or any members of our communities at risk.
 In the meantime, we are working tirelessly to build up our resources and capacity so that we can scale our water projects quickly and successfully, as soon as it is safe to do so.